Does the father have to pay child support if not married? Or if he is unemployed?

 Suppose there is a dispute between the child’s parents about maintenance.
 In that case, the parties may approach a family law attorney, social services professional, or another suitably qualified person to attempt to negotiate a maintenance agreement.

-Once an order has been made for the payment of such maintenance, it must be adhered to, unless and until varied by the court.
+Once an order has been made to pay such maintenance, it must be adhered to, unless and until varied by the court.
 The order will be altered only if there is a significant change in either parent’s circumstances.
 If a parent against whom an order is granted fails to pay the ordered maintenance, the other parent may return to the maintenance court to lodge a request to enforce the order.
-This could include a garnishee order or a warrant for the sheriff to have some property sold at auction to pay the arrears, criminal charges, and the non-paying parent committed to prison.
+This could include a garnishee order or a warrant for the sheriff to sell some property at auction to pay the arrears, criminal charges, and the non-paying parent committed to prison.

 When parents are indigent and genuinely unable to pay maintenance for a child, the court may look to the minor child’s grandparents to decide whether they can produce care for that child.

 So, let’s say there’s a situation where, for example, the father of a minor child is killed in an accident, and he doesn’t leave behind any money.
-Some paternal grandparents are financially able; the mother could ask the maintenance court to order the paternal grandparents to pay maintenance for the child unless they can give a good reason not to be ordered to pay so.
+Some paternal grandparents are financially able; the mother could ask the maintenance court to order them to pay maintenance for the child unless they can give a good reason not to be ordered to pay so.

-Your duty to pay maintenance and your right to access your children are two entirely separate matters, and one has no relation to the other.
+Your duty to pay maintenance and your right to access your children are two separate matters; one has no relation to the other.
 Furthermore, children of either party do not influence the duty to support.
-However, the amount of maintenance to be paid may be amended by the court if either party brings such an application.
+However, the court may amend the amount of maintenance to be paid if either party brings such an application.

 Do you have a cohabitation contract?

 Couples need to know their rights.
-Not just concerning children, but their rights generally.
+This does not just concern children but their rights generally.

-For example, did you know that in South Africa, there is no law governing cohabitation relationships?
-Therefore, in a situation where a couple may have lived together for many years when that relationship ends, there are no “common-law husband or wife” rights.
+For example, did you know that South Africa has no law governing cohabitation relationships?
+Therefore, although a couple may have lived together for many years when that relationship ends, there are no “common-law husband or wife” rights.

 You can approach any legal aid clinic or lawyer to help you draw up a simple document that defines and protects your cohabitation rights, even if you’re not married.
 Please do it for your peace of mind and your children’s security.